MelroLeandro/FoldingWIthRotamerAndGA/README.md

  - Protein_stable_multistate.m is the script used to predict protein folding using GA.
 This scripts reads a 1º base sequences and dihedral angles from folder .  and uses data in the folder ./top500 for density plots generation.
  -  ObjFun.m is a MatLab function used by  Protein_stable_multistate.m and the GA optimizer to compute the empirical energy surface.

-The Python scrips have dependences from libraries numpy, scipy,  matplotlib and BioPython.
+The Python strips have dependences from libraries numpy, scipy,  matplotlib and BioPython.

 The results and the auxiliary data are distributed by tree folders . , ./test and ./top500.